projectsveltos/sveltos/docs/template/template_generic_examples.md

 ### ClusterProfile

-This YAML definition tells Sveltos to find a Secret named _autoscaler_ in the _default_ namespace.
-Sveltos then makes this Secret available to your template using the keyword _AutoscalerSecret_.
+This YAML definition instruct Sveltos to find a Secret named _autoscaler_ in the _default_ namespace.
+Sveltos makes the Secret available to the template using the keyword _AutoscalerSecret_.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1